-- N. Lot: A certain contiguous tract or parcel of land for which there is a deed recorded at the Rockingham County Registry of Deeds. - O. Lot Coverage: All impervious and pervious paved surfaces on a given lot including: paved, bricked or gravel areas, buildings or other structures, decks and patios, and recreational facilities such as tennis courts, in-ground pools or similar amenities. - P. Lot of Record: Any lot which, individually or as a part of a subdivision, has been recorded in the Office of the Register of Deeds in Rockingham County. - Q. Manufactured Housing: Any land rented for the location, either permanently or temporarily, of one or more manufactured houses, recreational vehicles, travel trailers, tent campers, or other vehicles intended for a similar purpose. - R. Motor Vehicle Repair Shop: The use of any building, land area or other premise used principally for the servicing and repair of automobiles, recreational vehicles, or other similarly sized vehicles. - S. Motor Vehicle Sales: The use of any building, land area or other premise used principally for the display, sale, rental, or lease of new or used automobiles (but may include light trucks or vans, trailers, or recreation vehicles), and including any vehicle preparations, warranty, or repair work conducted as an accessory use.
-Multi-family Dwellings: All multi-family dwelling units, which are defined as any structures containing more than two (2) dwelling units. - T. Non-conforming Lot: A lot, which was lawfully created, but which does not meet the minimum dimensional requirements for frontage and/or lot size within the zoning district in which the lot is located. - U. Non-conforming Structure: A structure designed, converted, or adopted for a use prior to the adoption of provisions prohibiting such use in such location. - V. Non-conforming Use: Non-conforming use is any use legally existing at the time of enactment of this ordinance or any of its amendments, which does not conform to the provisions of this ordinance. - W. Structure: Anything constructed or erected, the use of which requires a fixed location on or in the ground or requires an attachment to something having a fixed location on the ground.
+- N. Lot: A certain contiguous tract or parcel of land for which there is a deed recorded at the Rockingham County Registry of Deeds. - O. Lot Coverage: All impervious and pervious paved surfaces on a given lot including: paved, bricked or gravel areas, buildings or other structures, decks and patios, and recreational facilities such as tennis courts, in-ground pools or similar amenities. - P. Lot of Record: Any lot which, individually or as a part of a subdivision, has been recorded in the Office of the Register of Deeds in Rockingham County. - Q. Manufactured Housing: Any land rented for the location, either permanently or temporarily, of one or more manufactured houses, recreational vehicles, travel trailers, tent campers, or other vehicles intended for a similar purpose. - R. Motor Vehicle Repair Shop: The use of any building, land area or other premise used principally for the servicing and repair of automobiles, recreational vehicles, or other similarly sized vehicles. - S. Motor Vehicle Sales: The use of any building, land area or other premise used principally for the display, sale, rental, or lease of new or used automobiles (but may include light trucks or vans, trailers, or recreation vehicles), and including any vehicle preparations, warranty, or repair work conducted as an accessory use. - T. Multi-family Dwellings: All multi-family dwelling units, which are defined as any structures containing more than two (2) dwelling units. - U. Non-conforming Lot: A lot, which was lawfully created, but which does not meet the minimum dimensional requirements for frontage and/or lot size within the zoning district in which the lot is located - V. Non-conforming Structure: A structure designed, converted, or adopted for a use prior to the adoption of provisions prohibiting such use in such location. - W. Non-conforming Use: Non-conforming use is any use legally existing at the time of enactment of this ordinance or any of its amendments, which does not conform to the provisions of this ordinance. - X. Self-Storage Facility: A commercial building or group of buildings containing separate, individual, and private storage spaces of varying sizes available for lease or rent for varying periods of time. - Y. Structure: Anything constructed or erected, the use of which requires a fixed location on or in the ground or requires an attachment to something having a fixed location on the ground.
 "Structure" under this definition includes, but is not limited to septic systems, buildings, billboards, carports, porches, swimming pools, tennis courts, and leach fields that are, in whole or in part, constructed above grade; For the purpose of this zoning ordinance sidewalks, driveways, fences, patios, aboveground fuel tanks, and leach fields that are constructed entirely below grade, are not deemed to be structures.